TylwythTeg/Bien-Vendu/README.md

 To create a program that can manage vending accounts

 Allow user to:
-Create, remove, edit and manage accounts at will
+Create, remove, edit, delete and manage accounts at will

 View Account analytics:
-Cash per account per machine per day between log of cash
+Cash per account, view cash made per day since last log date

 Edit Accounts to:
-Manage any number of machines per account, of machine type soda or snack Create and append cash log files per machine (money in) If soda machine, company type and asset number attributes
+Create and append cash log files per machine (money in)